rajtharun08/recipe-api/README.md

 # Recipe Management System API

 A high-performance RESTful API built with FastAPI and SQLAlchemy for managing and searching a database of over 8,000 recipes.
-This project demonstrates advanced backend engineering concepts, specifically focusing on dynamic query filtering, resource lifecycle management, and application-level data processing.

 ------------------------------------------------------------------------